Here is a list of the 21 Best Beaches in Virginia

 1. Sandbridge Beach

-Just 15 minutes south of Virginia Beach’s busy, crowded Resort Area is Sandbridge Beach, familiar as the “Outer Banks of Virginia,” 5 miles of splendid golden sands extending along the Atlantic Ocean.
+Just 15 minutes south of Virginia Beach’s busy, crowded Resort Area is Sandbridge Beach, familiar as the “Outer Banks of Virginia,” 5 miles of splendid golden sands extending along the Atlantic Ocean Beaches in Virginia.
 This calm, tranquil beach is encompassed by 5 miles of huge sand dunes and rich, thriving sea oats, an ideal private oasis for a family excursion.
 If you are seeking for more than spattering in the calm, transparent waters or just walking along the beach, you can investigate the encompassing swamplands and huge open waters of the Back Bay National Wildlife Refuge as well as False Cape State Park, both familiar for wonderful hiking, kayaking, and fishing.

 2. Resort Area Beach

 Virginia Beach is a delightful little coastal city a few hours from Washington D.C. familiar for being the longest entertainment beach on earth.
 The beloved tourist destination of Beaches in Virginia is a blend of history, amusement, and pretty nature.
 Along the Atlantic Ocean, from Croatan all the way to the north tip of the town beach, is the Resort Area, the most beloved and most energetic portion of the city.
 In this place, you can see all types of live music, street entertainers, food sellers, open-air cafes, and a 3-mile lengthy boardwalk that resembles the beach.
 It is the spot for jogging and rollerblading, for coming off the beach for a cool drink, to have a bite to eat, and people-observation.
 The beach is well-beloved among the surfers, swimmers, and sun-worshipers and lifeguards make it secured for the children as well.